TimefoldAI/timefold-solver-python/README.md

 #### Planning Entities

-To declare Planning Entities, use the `@planning_entity` decorator along with annotations
+To declare Planning Entities, use the `@planning_entity` decorator along with annotations:

 ```python
 from dataclasses import dataclass, field